258 Highett Road, Highett, Victoria 3190

-Operating in the City of Bayside, our practice on Highett Rd is accessible for all residents with ample off street parking out back.
-Neighbouring a wonderful range of cafes and specialty shops, Woolies next door and two minutes from the station, we are prefectly positioned to meet your health needs.
+Operating in the City of Bayside, our practice on Highett Rd is accessible for all residents with ample off-street parking out back.
+Neighbouring a wonderful range of cafes and specialty shops, Woolies next door and two minutes from the station, we are perfectly positioned to meet your health needs.

-Our General Practitioners are experts in family based healthcare and aged care, applying extensive health knowledge in a friendly and professional manner.
-Turn to Atticus Health Higehtt for your healthcare needs.
+Our General Practitioners are experts in family-based health care and aged care, applying extensive health knowledge in a friendly and professional manner.
+Turn to Atticus Health Highett GP Clinic for your health care needs.
 Visit our services page to learn more about our specialised offerings.

 We welcome new patients to the practice.

 To make an appointment please call us on 03 9069 6777.